jericho1338/binance-position-calculator/README.md

 - hides the current PNL in Active positions tab.
 Have in mind that the PNL might still be shown on the chart, if using TradingView charts

+**Prevent market buy without SL**

+- Prevents you from executing a Market order if the Stop Loss is not defined

 **Logger window ON/OFF**

 - the yellow log window with calculation details can be be hidden, but the position size will still be set automatically